eltoroit/eltoroit.github.io/docs/_posts/2021-05-30-HardwarePWM-RPIO.md

 title: Hardware-based PWM with RPIO
 ---

-This project builds a simple circuit that uses Hardware-based Pulse-Width Modulation (PWM).
+This project builds a simple circuit that uses Hardware-based Pulse-Width Modulation (PWM) with RPIO.

 In the previous article ([Pulse-Width Modulation (PWM) - Theory]({% link _posts/2021-05-29-PWM.md %})), we reviewed why PWM works.
 Let's now take a look at how we can get PWM working on Raspberry Pi using JavaScript.
 The project described here today uses Hardware-based PWM via the [RPIO](https://www.npmjs.com/package/rpio) library.